 Alternate option to this scheme is a person may opt to sell the existing property and then use some of the proceeds to buy another property at a price lower than that of original house property and could use the balance amount for investment, so that annuity can be generated which would serve as a source of income.

 HOW IS THIS SCHEME A BOON?

 Benefit of reverse mortgage scheme is that even if the property is mortgaged the person still can reside in that property.

-Section 10(43) – Any amount received as a loan , either in lump sum or in installment in a transaction of reverse mortgage is exempt from tax i.e. not be treated as income of the senior citizen although loan is a capital receipt but to promote the scheme income has been exempted.
+Section 10(43) – Any amount received as a loan , either in lump sum or in installment in a transaction of reverse mortgage is exempt from tax i.e. not be treated as income of the senior citizen although loan is a capital receipt and to promote the scheme income has been exempted.